eric-aerrober/fire-aspect/prompts/base/agent/after-assessment.md

-RESULTS: You were asked if this goal was achieved and you determined it was not.
+RESULTS: You were asked if this goal was achieved.
 Here is why you said this:

+> STATUS: {{status}}

 > {{response}}